Alinshans/LCPP/Note/String/cstring.md

   memcpy(str1, str1 + 3, 2);  // ok
   puts(str1);  // decde
 ```
-* If either dest or src is a null pointer, the behavior is undefined, even if count is zero.
+* If either dest or src is a null pointer, the behavior is undefined, even if count is zero.</br>
 Example 1:
 ```c++
   char* str1 = nullptr;